 Ok, you get it — set goals with your executive, but how do you actually do this?

 Take the initiative and schedule a meeting with your executive.
 You may have an executive that is really goal-driven and will lead these conversations, but you may also have one that doesn’t realize the value you can add in a particular situation.
-Respect your executive’s time, but also show her why this is a valuable exercise.
+Respect your executive’s time, but also show her why discussing executive assistant objectives is a valuable exercise for you both.